Bresse

 Bresse now appear in Black, Blue, Gray and White varieties.
 The original birds were white with some black ticking on the shoulders and grey wingbars.
 They can be a bit flighty and a tall fence is a good idea.

-There is a bird that is becoming popular in fancy food restaurants and the like, which is known as the Blue-footed Chicken.
-As far as I have been able to figure out, it may be a derivation of the Bresse.
+There is a bird in the US that is becoming popular in fancy food restaurants and the like, which is known as the Blue-footed Chicken.
+It was developed in Canada, as the Bresse was not able to pass the strict import regulations, and brought to the US in 2004.
+It is very similar to the Bresse.

 Breed clubs: